Abstract

 The problem has no safe threshold

 The aggregate damage is large and already incurred.
-McFarland, Hauer, and Reuben (2022), in the Proceedings of the National Academy of Sciences, estimate that childhood exposure to leaded gasoline cost the living U.S. population roughly 824 million cumulative IQ points across more than 170 million Americans, on the order of half the population, with an average loss of about 2.6 points per person and the most exposed birth cohort (1966 to 1970) losing roughly six points each 6.
+McFarland, Hauer, and Reuben (2022), in the Proceedings of the National Academy of Sciences, estimate that childhood exposure to leaded gasoline cost the living U.S. population roughly 824 million cumulative IQ points, an average of about 2.6 points per person across the population.
+They further estimate that more than 170 million Americans alive in 2015, over half the population, had childhood blood-lead levels above the clinical concern threshold of their era, and that the most exposed birth cohort (1966 to 1970) lost roughly six points each 6.
 Lead added to gasoline beginning in 1923 was not banned for on-road use until 1996, so most adults born before that date carry a measurable childhood-exposure burden 6.
-That burden appears to propagate into older-adult outcomes: Brown and colleagues (2025), in Alzheimer's and Dementia, link historical atmospheric lead, mapped at its 1960 to 1974 peak, to higher odds of memory problems half a century later in two large representative samples 7.
-The exposure pathway has shifted but not closed.
-Leaded paint in housing built before the 1978 residential ban remains a dominant present-day source of childhood exposure, and the CDC estimates that roughly 500,000 U.S. children currently have blood-lead levels at or above the reference value 5.
+The burden may also persist into old age.
+Brown and colleagues (2025), in Alzheimer's and Dementia, link historical atmospheric lead, mapped at its 1960 to 1974 peak, to higher odds of memory problems half a century later in two large representative samples 7.
+The exposure pathway has shifted, but it has not closed.
+Leaded paint in housing built before the 1978 residential ban remains a dominant present-day source of childhood exposure, and the CDC has estimated that about 500,000 U.S. children ages 1 to 5 had blood-lead levels at or above the older 5.0 microgram-per-deciliter reference value, a count that is higher at the current 3.5 reference value 5.

 Why a prediction-first national map is needed